gem-pasteur/macsyfinder/doc/source/modeler_guide/publish_package.rst

    .. warning::

-        Check that the tag match with the version defined in `metadata.yml`.
+        To avoid making an inconsistent model visible by macsydata install/search (by pushing a tag), a pre-push hook has been setup in the git repository by `macsydata init` command.
-        To avoid inadvertent mistake place the script below in `.git/hooks/` directory.
+        If you do not used `macsydata init` to create the model, It is a good idea to set up the hook by yourself.

-        Check that the hook is well named pre-push and it is executable (`chmod 755 .git/hooks/pre-push`) This script check if you push a tag and if the tag match the version in metadata.yml If it does not match it prevent the push.
+        Check that the hook is well named pre-push and it is executable (`chmod 755 .git/hooks/pre-push`) This script run `macsydata check` if you push a tag and it prevent the push if some error are found.

         .. literalinclude:: ../_static/code/pre-push
            :language: shell